Law Firm Internal Investigations and the Attorney-Client Privilege

 Partner

-Deutsch Kerrigan & Stiles, New Orleans
+Deutsch Kerrigan & Stiles

 She heads the firm's Professional Liability Section and concentrates on defending legal malpractice claims.
 She represents the endorsed insurer for the Louisiana State Bar, among other insurers.
 She has served as a member of the ABA Standing Committee on Lawyers Professional Liability.